 Current score = 2 – 1 for soap

-Which product generates the most lather?
+Which product creates the most foam?

 Current score = 3 – 1 for soap

-Which product exfoliates best?
+Which product scrubs the best?

 Current score = 4 – 1 for soap